-Your budget determines how much money you can afford to spend on a monthly basis while covering operational expenses.
+Your budget determines how much money you can afford to spend every month while covering operational expenses.
 Once you receive your business loan, you’ll have more money at your disposal, but your monthly spending will increase as well.
 However, if you’ve maintained a steady budget since starting your business, this won’t be your first time dealing with this effect on your business’s finances.

 Business owners with concrete budgets are less likely to ask for more money than they can afford to pay back.
-When deciding how much to ask for, they calculate the impact of potential monthly payments on their ability to simultaneously cover operational expenses while growing the business.
+When deciding how much to ask for, they calculate the impact of potential monthly payments on their ability to cover operational expenses while growing the business simultaneously.

-Also, if you know the importance of staying on budget, you’re less likely to take on unnecessary expenses.
-For example, you wouldn’t hire another full-time employee just to fill an empty position.
+If you know the importance of staying on budget, you’re less likely to take on unnecessary expenses.
+For example, you wouldn’t hire another full-time employee to fill an empty position.

-Without effective cash flow management, all the revenue in the world won’t stop the business from failing.
-Businesses that prioritize cash flow are fully aware of how their expenses and sales cycle affect profitability.
+Without effective cash flow management, all the world’s revenue won’t stop the business from failing.
+Companies that prioritize cash flow are fully aware of how their expenses and sales cycle affect profitability.
 And as a result, they have taken appropriate measures to improve both areas.
-For example, a business that gets paid via invoices might arrange a payment schedule that spreads their revenue out all throughout the month.
+For example, a business that gets paid via invoices might arrange a payment schedule that spreads its revenue out throughout the month.

 Most financial institutions require bank statements from business loan applicants.
 Effective cash flow management ensures that the business pays itself at the right time and always maintains a sufficient bank balance.